 Step-by-step instructions:

-- Make solution: Dissolve 1/2 cup baking soda in 1 gallon of hot (not boiling) water
+- Make solution: Dissolve 1/2 cup baking soda in 1 gallon of hot water

 - Soak loofahs: Submerge sponges completely in the solution